weecology/retriever/docs/developer.rst

 We are using `Sphinx`_ and `Read the Docs`_. for the documentation.
 Sphinx uses reStructuredText as its markup language.
-Source Code documentation is automatically included after committing to the master.
+Source Code documentation is automatically included after committing to the main.
 Other documentation (not source code) files are added as new reStructuredText in the docs folder

 In case you want to change the organization of the Documentation, please refer to `Sphinx`_